hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 # Installation of the HPE GreenLake PowerShell Library

 **Install-Module** cmdlet is a common way to install PowerShell modules from online repositories.
 The cmdlet downloads and installs the module and any associated dependencies that it may have.
-To use the **Install-Module** cmdlet, you can simply open as an **Administrator** a PowerShell console (or a PowerShell ISE console or VS Code), and run the following command:
+To use the **Install-Module** cmdlet, you can simply open a PowerShell console (or a PowerShell ISE console or VS Code), and run the following command:

 `> Install-Module HPEGreenLake`